kirjavascript/TetrisGYM/README.md

 * Playfield editing
         A to draw a block, B to delete a block

-This is a config option only, and will enable debug mde globally.
+This is a config option only, and will enable debug mode globally.

 ### PAL Mode